We’ve put together a series of advice and tips to help you through the process of dealing with an assault of a police officer or staff.

 Assault v Injury on Duty

 Clearly not all assaults result in injury and conversely not all injuries are as a result of an assault.
-It is important that we assess and accurately record assault and injuries correctly so that the most appropriate investigation can be conducted be that criminal or health & safety focussed.
+It is important that we assess and accurately record assault and injuries correctly so that the most appropriate investigation can be conducted be that criminal or health and safety focussed.

-In evidencing an assault, it is important to show that the suspect carried out an intentional act.
+In evidencing an assault, it is important to show where possible that the suspect carried out an intentional act.
 This evidence could be something said by the suspect before the assault or a witness/victim account of a deliberate act (e.g. slapping, punching, kicking, spitting etc).
 Ultimately, every assault or injury needs to be assessed on its merits and if there is no clear deliberate or obvious intent to cause harm then the issue of recklessness will need to be carefully assessed to ensure we record the incident accurately.

 Injury on Duty